Biotic Plant Diseases and Their Causes

-Parasites are organisms that live on or in another organism called the host and benefits by deriving its nutrients at the host’s expense.
-Some parasites called obligate parasites derive their nutrients only from living tissue while others called saprophytes can derive their nutrients from dead organic material.
+Parasites are organisms that live on or in another organism called the host, and benefit by deriving nutrients at the host’s expense.
+Some parasites called obligate parasites derive their nutrients only from living tissue, while others called saprophytes can derive their nutrients from dead organic material.
 If a parasite harms its host in the process of feeding off it, it is said to be a pathogen and causes diseases.

 There are a number of flowering or seed plants that parasitize other plants.
 These parasitic plants cannot photosynthesize food on their own and require a host plant for food or for one or more ingredients needed to make their own food.
 They connect themselves to the host plant via a specialized structure called a haustorium.
 It should be noted that a plant can be parasitic and not be a pathogen.
 Only if the parasitic plant creates disease symptoms in the host is it also a pathogen.

 Parasitic plants can be classified based on where they are located on the host plant.
 Some like mistletoes and dodder are stem parasites.
 But most are root parasites, like broomrape.